-Gingrich: Trump dropping 'drain the swamp'
+Trump denies Gingrich claim that he's dropping 'drain the swamp'

 Critics have used it to assail Trump's high-level appointments of Wall Street and DC veterans, like former Goldman Sachs executive Steven Mnuchin as treasury secretary and Sen. Jeff Sessions as attorney general.
 Ron Klain, a former Obama administration official, tweeted, "Sure, Drain the Swamp.
 Congrats to all you outsiders who thought that Hillary Clinton was too establishment."

-Gingrich explained away the gap between Trump's rhetoric and actions, saying that "he's in a different role now, and maybe he feels that as president, as the next president of the United States, that he should be marginally more dignified than talking about alligators in swamps" -- a euphemism for the kind of establishment insiders Trump vowed to expel.
+Gingrich on Wednesday explained away the gap between Trump's rhetoric and actions, saying that "he's in a different role now, and maybe he feels that as the next president of the United States that he should be marginally more dignified than talking about alligators in swamps" -- a euphemism for the kind of establishment insiders Trump vowed to expel.

 "I personally have a sense of humor, like the alligator and swamp language," Gingrich said.
 "I think it vividly illustrates the problem, because all the people in this city who are alligators are going to hate the swamp being drained.
 And there's going to be constant fighting over it."

-Still, Gingrich -- a DC fixture himself -- sounded ready to drop the phrase as well.
-"You know, he is my leader, and if he decides to drop the swamp and the alligator, I will drop the swamp and the alligator."

-Trump himself has expressed mixed views on the "drain the swamp" line.
+Trump has in the past expressed mixed views on the "drain the swamp" line.
 At a rally in Ohio in late October, he explained that he hadn't liked the expression at first, but that it had grown on him.

 "We are going to drain the swamp.
 You know, that phrase started about a week ago, and I thought it was terrible.
 I didn't like it at all.
 I said I don't know; I just don't like it.
 And now it's become one of the hottest phrases anywhere in the world and I'm saying I like it," Trump said at the time.